 Sometimes it is necessary to publish a press release ASAP and there is no time to look for information about sites.
 In this case, PRNews.io will help you.
 It contains current data about more than 10 thousand publications around the world.

 For example, let’s consider the data of the British business newspaper LondonlovesBusiness.com.

 Forecast of visits.
 Info about visitors for a period of time.
-For example, on LondonlovesBusiness.com in June 2018 was visited by 109,178 readers.
+For example, LondonlovesBusiness.com in June 2018 was visited by 109,178 readers.
 The forecast in August 2018 is 109.2 thousand visits.
 It is not guaranteed that such a large number of people will visit the site.
 PRNEWS.io statistics over the past six months will allow you to assess the trend of visits and the potential of the publication.
-This will help to deduce the arithmetic mean and calculate approximately result.
+This will help to deduce the arithmetic mean and calculate the approximate result.

 Time spent on the site.
 On average, LondonlovesBusiness.com users spend 35 seconds on the site.
 They come here to read the news or just look through the headlines in search of interesting material.

-Page views.
-Total number of pages viewed per visit.
+Pageviews.
+A total number of pages viewed per visit.
 For LondonlovesBusiness.com, this figure is 1.38.
 In most cases, users read specific material and do not go any further.
 For the news media, this is normal.

 Bounce Rate.
 The percentage of visitors who came to the site and did not proceed further on the pages.
 The lower this indicator, the better results you get.
 But it’s not true for everyone.
-For news sites, business cards or single-page sites, a very high rate of failure is normal.
-The user came in, read the news or looked at the company’s price list and left.
+For news sites, business cards, or single-page sites, a very high rate of failure is normal.
+The user came in, read the news, or looked at the company’s price list, and left.
 The site coped with its intended purpose, and its bounce rate is high.
 LondonlevesBusiness.com has a bounce rate of 73.63%.
 Readers go to the site to read what interests them and get out.

 Normal bounce rates for different types of sites: